vicentebolea/zfp/docs/source/faq.rst

     have to be decoded even if only one value were requested.

-  * "Skinny" arrays would have to be padded to multiples of *n* = 8, which could introduce an unaccepable storage overhead.
+  * "Skinny" arrays would have to be padded to multiples of *n* = 8, which could introduce an unacceptable storage overhead.
 For instance, a 30 |times| 20 |times| 3 array of 1,800 values would be padded to 32 |times| 24 |times| 8 = 6,144 values, an increase of about 3.4 times.
     In contrast, when *n* = 4, only 32 |times| 20 |times| 4 = 2,560 values